FunkyE9th/NewTest/docs/ubuntu.md

-   - [ ] Extract into a directory of you choice
+   - [ ] Extract files into a directory of your choice

-   - [ ] Go to the directory and install
+   - [ ] cd into the directory and install

      sudo apt-get install libncurses5

      sudo dpkg -i --force-overwrite JLink_Linux_V680b_x86_64.deb

      sudo dpkg -i --force-overwrite nRF-Command-Line-Tools_10_9_0_Linux-amd64.deb